Josewathome/Handwritten-Digit-Recognition-using-Neural-Network/README.md

 **The hidden layer**: They are made of hidden units called activations providing nonlinear ties for the network.
 A number of hidden layers can vary according to our requirements.

 **The output layer**: The nodes here are called output units.
 It provides us with the final prediction of the Neural Network on the basis of which final predictions can be made.

+Also we save the Theta1 and Theta2 data in .txt file for further analysis.